plum-umd/checkedc-clang/clang/docs/checkedc/3C/INSTALL.md

 As described [here](README.md#which-checkedc-clang-repository-to-use),
 you can use either
 https://github.com/correctcomputation/checkedc-clang or
-https://github.com/microsoft/checkedc-clang.
+https://github.com/microsoft/checkedc-clang (or, of course, a third-party fork, though we can't be responsible for that).
 Assuming you have already cloned one of these repositories, run the following (from the root of the working tree) for a basic build:

 ```
 # Get a copy of the Checked C system headers.
 Use Microsoft's